cstaff18/wine_prediction/readme.md

     A damp early season affects young vines that don’t photosynthesize properly and can cause shatter.

 ###### Why Satellite Images?
 Nasa's landsat program is the worlds longest continuous land remote sensing.
-Their newest satellite capures images on 11 spectral frequencies.
+Their newest satellite captures images on 11 spectral frequencies, and captures images of the entire planet every 16 days.
+These images have a high spacial resolution, a single pixel being 30m x 30m.
+This allows me to capture information on the growing season at the mesoclimate scale and even approach micro climate scales.
+Below are a brief description of the spectral frequencies and what they try to capture.

     Band 1: Deep blues and violets
     Bands 2-4: Visible blue, green, and red